belle2/basf2/online_book/basf2/first_steering_file.rst

 In this hands-on tutorial you'll be writing your first steering file.
 Our ultimate goal is to reconstruct :math:`B^0 \to J/\Psi(\to e^+e^-)K_S^0(\to
 \pi^+\pi^+)`.
-You'll be learning step-by-step what is necessary to achieve this, and in the end you will produce a plot of the B meson candidates.
+You'll be learning step-by-step what is necessary to achieve this, and in the end you will produce a plot of the :math:`B` meson candidates.
 As you have already learned in the previous sections, basf2 provides a large variety of functionality.
 While the final steering file of this lesson will be working and producing some reasonable output, there are many possible extensions that